matidr/meals_app/README.md

 ---

-> ✅ *Built with passion to master Flutter navigation and beyond!*
+> ✅ *Built with passion to master Flutter navigation, Riverpod, and beyond!*